-The methodology for mapping of 'Irrigated rice' is also based on Landsat imagery and an adapted U-Net architecture, a segmentation convolutional neural network architecture (RONNEBERGER et al., 2015).
 The adapted U-Net architecture is trained with irrigated rice samples obtained by reference maps from National Water Agency (ANA, 2021b) and the National Supply Company (Conab, 2020).
 To increase the temporal and spatial consistency of the final maps, the raw result is also post-processed using temporal and spatial filters.
 Figure 10 presents a flowchart of the methodology for irrigated rice classification.

 Figure 10.
-Classification process for mapping center pivot irrigation systems and irrigation rice in MapBiomas Collection 7.
+Classification process for mapping irrigation rice in MapBiomas Collection 9.